 Gary Cohen is a social entrepreneur and intrapreneur who founded and led global impact initiatives and enterprises in the for-profit and not-for-profit sectors.
 As a result of his leadership influence and collaborative engagement, global immunization programs are safer for children, health workers are better protected from life-threatening occupational injuries, health systems capacity is stronger in low-resource countries, national governments are working to stop sexual violence against children, diverse stakeholders are mobilizing to combat antimicrobial resistance, and innovation is advancing to reduce the burden of maternal and newborn mortality.

-Gary Cohen is co-founder and Chief Executive Officer of Maternal Newborn Health Innovations (MNHI), a public benefit corporation (B-corp) focused on reducing maternal and newborn mortality.
-MNHI is expected to commercialize its first medical device in early 2023, the Odon Device™, designed to assist delivery of newborns in circumstances of prolonged, troublesome labor during the second stage of childbirth.
-Approximately 25% of newborn mortality, 50% of stillbirths and 15% of maternal mortality occur during the second stage.
+Gary presently serves as co-founder and CEO of Maternal Newborn Health Innovations (MNHI), a Public Benefit Corporation focused on innovating to reducing maternal and newborn mortality.
+In 2023, MNHI will commercialize its first medical device, Odon Assist™, designed to assist delivery of newborns in circumstances of prolonged, troublesome labor during the second stage of childbirth.
+Approximately 25% of newborn mortality, 50% of stillbirths and 15% of maternal mortality occur during childbirth.

 Gary also serves as chair of the Corporate/CDC Roundtable on Global Health Threats, board chair and founder of Together for Girls, board co-chair of GBCHealth, and board director of UNICEF USA and the Global Partnership to End Violence Against Children.
 He is also the founder of the Rutgers Institute for Corporate Social Innovation and the Antimicrobial Resistance Fighter Coalition, and serves as a strategic adviser to AeroFarms.